ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 ## React Components

-React components can be defined in multiple different ways.
+You can define React components in multiple ways.

 The most common types of components are _class components_ and _functional components_.